 - Dr. Jessica Menke and Dr. Kim Naber were involved in the development of laboratory safety training in Second Life.
-Their project resulted evolved into a business plan which placed in two competitions (UWW Warhawk Business Plan Competition - 2nd place & BizStarts Business Plan Competition - 3rd place).
+Their project results evolved into a business plan which placed in two competitions (UWW Warhawk Business Plan Competition - 2nd place & BizStarts Business Plan Competition - 3rd place).
 This then led to the project continuing at the Whitewater University Technology Park Innovation Center iHUB and iFellow programs during the summer of 2012.

 Additional positions held by Chemistry personnel:

 - Dr. Catherine Chan is the director of Undergraduate research Program

 - Dr. John Ejnik is the coordinator for Integrated Science and Business majors